How can religion lead to obesity?

 What researchers wanted to know is the cause-and-effect relationship between religious involvement and obesity.
 So researchers from Northwestern Medicine decided to find out.

-“We don’t know why frequent religious participation is associated with development of obesity, but the upshot is these findings highlight a group that could benefit from targeted efforts at obesity prevention,” says Matthew Feinstein, the study’s lead author.
+“We don’t know why frequent religious participation is associated with development of obesity, but the upshot is these findings highlight a group that could benefit from targeted efforts at obesity prevention,” says Matthew Feinstein, the study’s lead author, in the report.

-f they had a high level of religious participation, they were 50 percent more likely to develop obesity by the time they hit middle age.
+If they had a high level of religious participation (at least once/week), they were 50 percent more likely to develop obesity by the time they hit middle age.

 Variables of age, race, education, gender, income plus baseline body mass index (BMI) were adjusted for.